krachtstefan/runverter/README.md

 - Publish the index.html page in a dedicated Redis key (like runverter:index:XXXXXX).
 - Preview the version with a secret url like https://runverter.io/?index_key=XXXXXX.
 - Activate the deployed version by copying the value of runverter:index:XXXXXX key to runverter:index:current-content.
+- Since the ```manifest.appcache``` can not be delivered via CDN and must be available under the same origin as the app, we additionally upload the static files to the docker machine.

 ### Requirements